 - 3.1.
-How to Handle XML Message Data in Events - 3.2.
-How to Handle Custom Message Data Formats in Events - 3.3.
+About XML Message Data in Events - 3.2.
+How to Convert Custom Message Data Formats in Events - 3.3.
 Overview of XDM Files - 3.4.
 How to Map Custom Message Data Fields to Database Tables - 3.5.
 Additional XDM File Examples - 3.6.
 How to Classify Business Transactions and Map Attributes to Database Tables - 3.7.
 How to Perform Custom Correlation of Related Events

 3.1.
-How to Handle XML Message Data in Events
+About XML Message Data in Events

-When your message data is already composed of XML, a custom bean is not required to have the XML processed by the Analyzer.
+When your message data is composed of XML, a custom bean is not required to have the XML processed by the Analyzer.
 Instead, TransactionVision provides a default modifier that is enabled by default and attaches the message data XML contents to the TransactionVision event.